Andy Ruiz Jr.

 Andrés Ponce Ruiz Jr. (born September 11, 1989) is a Mexican-American professional boxer.
 He is a former unified world heavyweight champion, having held the World Boxing Association (WBA) (Super version), International Boxing Federation (IBF), and World Boxing Organization (WBO) titles in 2019 becoming the first heavyweight champion of Mexican descent.
 He also held the International Boxing Organization (IBO) title during that reign.

 Early life

-Ruiz was born in Imperial, California; his parents had emigrated from Mexico to the U.S. His father is a former construction worker who started his own business flipping houses.
+Ruiz was born in Imperial, California; his parents had immigrated from Mexicali, Baja California, Mexico, to the U.S. His father is a former construction worker who started his own business flipping houses.
 Ruiz had a passion for baseball before his father got him into boxing; he has noted that his first fight was at age seven in San Diego.
 Ruiz later worked for his father in construction for a time before deciding to become a full-time boxer and starting his amateur career in Mexico.
 His grandfather owned a boxing gym in Mexicali that was used by featherweight champion Jorge Páez.
-Ruiz has explained that his nickname, 'Destroyer', was acquired before he started boxing, because as a child, "I was always destroying stuff."
+Ruiz has explained that his nickname, "Destroyer," was acquired before he started boxing, because as a child, "I was always destroying stuff."